Overcoming Hallucinations with the Trustworthy Language Model

 LLMs’ biggest challenge: hallucinations

 A recent Gartner poll shows that while 55% of organizations are experimenting with generative AI, only 10% have put generative AI into production.
-One of the biggest barriers to productionizing LLMs is dealing with their tendency to produce bogus outputs known as hallucinations, which precludes their use in applications where correct outputs are necessary (i.e., most applications)!
+A major barrier to productionizing LLMs is their occasional tendency to produce bogus outputs known as hallucinations, which precludes their use in applications where correct outputs are necessary (i.e., most applications)!

-Despite this, some organizations have deployed these unreliable LLMs, sometimes with catastrophic results.
-Air Canada’s chatbot hallucinated refund policies, eventually resulting in the airline being held responsible for the misinformation and being ordered by a tribunal to refund a customer; the chatbot has since been taken down.
+Despite their brittle nature, organizations have deployed LLMs, sometimes with catastrophic results.
+Air Canada’s chatbot hallucinated refund policies, resulting in the airline being held responsible for the misinformation and monetary penalties; the chatbot has since been taken down.
 A federal judge fined a law firm after their lawyers used ChatGPT to draft a brief full of fabricated citations.
 New York City’s “MyCity” chatbot has been hallucinating wrong answers to business owners’ questions about local laws.

 Overcoming hallucinations with trustworthiness scores

 • A drop-in replacement for your LLM.
-Much like existing LLM APIs, TLM provides a .prompt() method, and TLM will return a response along with a trustworthiness score, enabling new use cases.
+Like existing LLM APIs, TLM provides a .prompt() method that will return a response along with a trustworthiness score, enabling more reliable AI deployments.

-• Even the responses themselves are more accurate than the baseline model, because TLM internally produces many responses and returns the one with the highest trustworthiness score.
+• Even the responses themselves are more accurate than the baseline LLM model when using certain TLM quality presets which internally produce many responses and output the one with the highest trustworthiness score.

 • A layer of trust for your existing LLM outputs or human-generated data.
-TLM provides a .get_trustworthiness_score() method that can score any prompt/response pair.
+TLM provides a .get_trustworthiness_score() method that can score any prompt/response pair to detect bad/wrong responses in real-time.

 TLM works by augmenting existing LLMs with a layer of trust.
-The generally-available version of TLM lets you choose between a number of popular base models, including GPT-3.5 and GPT-4, but TLM can augment any LLM with only black-box access to the LLM API.
+The generally-available version of TLM lets you choose between a number of popular base models, including GPT-4o, GPT-4o mini, GPT-4, GPT-3.5, o1-preview, Claude 3 and 3.5 Sonnet, but TLM can augment any LLM.
 For enterprise use cases, such as adding trustworthiness to your custom fine-tuned LLM, contact us.

 Berkeley Research Group (BRG) has already seen significant cost savings from leveraging TLM.
 According to Steven Gawthorpe, PhD, Associate Director and Senior Data Scientist at BRG: